From exploring the Moon Valley to floating effortlessly in salt pools, these are the best things to do in San Pedro de Atacama.

 So how do you find the best campervan rental in San Pedro de Atacama?
 We personally recommend Soulvans.

-Soulvans is an new business run by a Chilean man and his German wife, and is based out of Santiago.
+Soulvans is a new business run by a Chilean man and his German wife, and is based out of Santiago.
 They have a whole collection of awesome, budget campers that you can rent in Punta Arenas, Santiago or San Pedro de Atacama, and they come with everything you could need for a perfect road trip.

 What makes Soulvans even better than their major competitor (cough…Wicked) is that there vans aren’t covered in offensive graffiti, and the maintenance is taken much more seriously.
 They are also a Chilean company, meaning you are supporting the locals here.

 You can pick up a campervan in San Pedro de Atacama, or any of the other locations.
 We loved our campervan road trip in the Atacama Desert with Soulvans, and definitely recommend them.
+Make sure you tell them that NOMADasaurus sent you!

 Camping San Pedro de Atacama